 On March 30, 2017, we filed a universal registration statement on Form S-3 (File No. 333-217042) with the SEC (the "2017 Registration Statement") to replace our previous registration statement.
 The 2017 Registration Statement, which was declared effective by the SEC on April 12, 2017, permitted us to issue up to an aggregate of \$300.0 million in securities, consisting of common stock, preferred stock, warrants, debt securities, depository shares, subscription rights, and units, including through separate, concurrent offerings of two or more of such securities.
-Through March 31, 2020, we had issued a total of 9,495,834 shares of common stock (excluding 1,215,565 shares of common stock issued in exchange for certain OP Units that were tendered for redemption) for gross proceeds of approximately \$117.4 million and 6,000,000 shares of Series B Preferred Stock (as defined below) for gross proceeds of approximately \$147.5 million under the 2017 Registration Statement.
+Under the 2017 Registration Statement, we issued a total of 9,495,834 shares of common stock (excluding 1,215,565 shares of common stock issued in exchange for certain OP Units that were tendered for redemption) for gross proceeds of approximately \$117.4 million and 6,000,000 shares of Series B Preferred Stock for gross proceeds of approximately \$147.5 million.

 On March 6, 2020, we filed a universal registration statement on Form S-3 (File No. 333-236943) with the SEC (the "2020 Registration Statement") to replace the 2017 Registration Statement.
 The 2020 Registration Statement, which was declared effective by the SEC on April 1, 2020, permits us to issue up to an aggregate of \$1.0 billion in securities, consisting of common stock, preferred stock, warrants, debt securities, depository shares, subscription rights, and units, including through separate, concurrent offerings of two or more of such securities.
-As of March 31, 2020, we had not issued any securities under the 2020 Registration Statement.
-See Note 11, "Subsequent Events," for equity issuances completed subsequent to March 31, 2020.
+Through June 30, 2020, we had issued a total of 44,129 shares of common stock (excluding 144,152 shares of common stock issued in exchange for certain OP Units that were tendered for redemption) for gross proceeds of approximately \$714,000 and 130,702 shares of Series C Preferred Stock for gross proceeds of approximately \$3.3 million under the 2020 Registration Statement.

-In conjunction with the filing of the 2020 Registration Statement, we wrote off approximately\$21,000 of unallocated costs associated with the initial filing of the 2017 Registration Statement.
-These costs were written off to professional fees, which is included within General and administrative expenses on our accompanying Condensed Consolidated Statements of Operations and Comprehensive Income, during the three months ended March 31, 2020.
+In conjunction with the filing of the 2020 Registration Statement, we wrote off approximately\$29,000 of unallocated costs associated with the initial filing of the 2017 Registration Statement.
+These costs were written off to professional fees, which is included within General and administrative expenses on our accompanying Condensed Consolidated Statements of Operations and Comprehensive Income, during the six months ended June 30, 2020.